Road-block/LibGearScore-1.0/README.md

 ## Notes
   **LibGearScore-1.0** does not initiate Inspects.
-  It passively caches and provides GearScore results from Inspections started by the player manually or by other addons.
+  It passively caches and provides GearScore results from Inspections started by the player manually or by other addons (including the addon embedding it)